1ElijahW/Trivia-Game/README.md

 Once the Try again button is hit, the user will be redirected to the start page.

-☐ Next Steps: I would like to add a progress tracker for users to be displayed while they answer questions and a completion animation
+☐ Next Steps: I would like to incorporate a score tracker for users to be displayed while they are playing the trivia.